barambani/http4s-poc-api/README.md

 ```

 #### Http Endpoints
 The http routes are implemented following the same style.
 The capabilities of `F[_]` are described through type-classes.
-An example of that is the way evidences of `Decoder` for the request payloads and of the `Encoder` for the response body are provided.
-This describes well everything that `F[_]` will have to guarantee to make the endpoint implementation doable.
+An example of that is the way evidences of `EntityDecoder` for the request payloads, of the `EntityEncoder` for the response body and of `Sync` execution are provided.
+This describes well everything that `F[_]` will have to guarantee to make the route's implementation possible.
 ```scala
 sealed abstract class PriceRoutes[F[_]: Sync]( implicit